pyscf/pyscf.github.io/source/user/scf.rst

 and Kohn-Sham (KS) density functional theory (DFT).
 Self-consistent field theories only depend on the electronic density matrices, and are the simplest level of quantum chemical models.
-Details that are specific to DFT can be found in :numref:`theory_dft`.
+Details that are specific to DFT can be found in :numref:`user_dft`.

 In both HF and KS-DFT, the ground-state wavefunction is expressed as a single Slater determinant :math:`\Phi_0` of molecular orbitals (MOs)